Punctured groups for exotic fusion systems: Punctured groups over

+\begin{proof} Suppose first that $p=2$ so that $S\cong D_8$.
+Then there are precisely two elementary abelian subgroups of order $4$, which are the only candidates for $\F$-essential subgroups.
+Indeed, all involutions are $\F$-conjugate if and only if both of them are essential, in which case $\F$ is the $2$-fusion system of $A_6$.

+Suppose now that $p$ is odd.
+In this case the claim follows essentially from the list provided by Ruiz-Viruel \cite[Table~1.1]{RuizViruel2004}.
+To see this it should be noted that all elements of order $p$ are $\F$-conjugate if and only if all of the $p+1$ elementary abelian subgroups of $S$ of order $p^2$ are in the set $\F^{ec}$-rad of $\F$-centric $\F$-radical elementary abelian subgroups. \end{proof}

 Assume Hypothesis~\ref{H:extraspecialp3}.
 One easily observes that the $2$-fusion system of $A_6$ is of characteristic $2$-type.
 Therefore, it follows from Lemma~\ref{L:rvext} that the fusion system $\F$ is always of characteristic $p$-type and thus the associated subcentric linking locality is a punctured group.
 As discussed in Remark~\ref{R:pprimereduced}, this leads to a host of examples for punctured groups $\L^+$ over $\F$ which are modulo a partial normal $p^\prime$-subgroup isomorphic to a subcentric linking locality over $\F$.
 One can ask whether there are more examples.
 Indeed, the next theorem tells us that this is the case if and only if $p=3$.
+For $p\in\{5,7\}$ our two theorems below depend on the classification of finite simple groups.

 \begin{thm} Under Hypothesis~\ref{H:extraspecialp3} there exists a punctured group $(\L^+,\Delta^+,S)$ over $\F$ such that $\L^+/O_{p^\prime}(\L^+)$ is not a subcentric linking locality if and only if $p=3$. \end{thm}